Speakers are listed alphabetically by last name. Please note all speakers are subject to change.

-Dr. DeEll is the Fresh Market Quality Specialist - Hort Cropswith the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA), located in Simcoe.
-She is currently: 1) studying the effects of anti-ethylene technologies on apple fruit ripening and physiological disorders during storage; 2) developing optimum postharvest practices for new apple and pear cultivars, as well as to reduce mealiness and chilling injury in peaches, and; 3) investigating methods to improve handling and storage of fresh fruits and vegetables.
+Dr. DeEll is the Fresh Market Quality Program Lead with the Ministry of Agriculture, Food and Rural Affairs (OMAFRA), located in Simcoe.
+She is currently studying the use of anti-ethylene technologies to retard fruit ripening and control physiological disorders during storage, investigating methods to improve handling and storage of fresh fruits and vegetables, and developing optimum postharvest practices for peaches as well as new apple and pear cultivars.
 She was one of the first to receive the Agri-Food Innovation Award from the Government of Ontario for previous work on fresh-cut apple slices.
-Dr. DeEll has published over 80 scientific papers, as well as review articles, book chapters and full books, on subjects pertaining to postharvest physiology and the quality of fresh fruits and vegetables.
-She is also on the editorial board for the international scientific journal Postharvest Biology and Technology.
+Dr. DeEll has published over 85 scientific papers, as well as review articles, book chapters, and books, on subjects pertaining to postharvest physiology and the quality of fresh fruits and vegetables.
+She is on the editorial board for the international scientific journal Postharvest Biology and Technology.

 Evan is the New Crop Development Specialist with the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) based in Simcoe, Ontario.
 He works on developing information related to specialty crop production and marketing for a range of crops including ethno-cultural vegetables, specialty berries, specialty grains, and other crops such as hops.
 Evan grew up on a hog farm in Cannington, Ontario and prior to joining the ministry, he worked for the University of Guelph, industry associations and a horticultural farm operation.